Bookend your stay in New York with a trip to New Orleans and discover a whole lot of great things to do along the way.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

-The weather can vary quite a bit depending on what time of the year you're travelling and where you visit as you drive from New York to New Orleans.
-As New Orleans and the surrounding area is located quite close to large bodies of water, the weather in New Orleans can get a bit wet, especially in the winter and fall seasons and it can be humid.
+The weather can vary quite a bit depending on what time of the year you're traveling and where you visit as you drive from New York to New Orleans.
+As New Orleans and the surrounding area are located quite close to large bodies of water, the weather in New Orleans can get a bit wet, especially in the winter and fall seasons and it can be humid.
 In fact, the city has one of the highest levels of humidity in the United States.
 Further north in New York, the weather is pleasantly warm in spring and summer can get quite hot, especially if you're walking around the CBD where buildings block the breeze and amplify the heat.
-Autumn adds a pleasant chill to the air and is ideal for outdoor pursuits.
-Snow is common in winter in New York when temperatures frequently dip below 0 degrees Celcius in New York.
+Fall adds a pleasant chill to the air and is ideal for outdoor pursuits.
+Snow is common in winter in New York when temperatures frequently dip below 32 degrees Fahrenheit in New York.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 New Orleans is working towards making all services, city programs, and facilities accessible to all persons.
 New Orleans is also quite a flat city so it's fairly easy to get around.
 However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.

 Read more about the United States